 Also of note is that Jake LaTurner doesn’t like “activist judges.”
 Note that “activist judge” basically means any judge that isn’t a homophobe.
 It means they want gay marriage to be illegal.
 To further remove any doubt, he also provides more homophobic euphemism judges, oh I’m sorry “religious freedom” judges.
 “Liberals often take cases before activist judges in order to reshape our culture” he says.
 It’s telling that he thinks it’s a bad thing for laws to actually protect minorities instead of subjugating them.

-Other potential Republican candidates include representative Roger Marshall, who has voted against net neutrality, voted against reauthorizing the violence against women act, voted in favor of Trump’snational emergency over his racist border wall, and voted in favor of Trump’s ban of trans people from the military.
-He also supports repealing Obamacare, and reducing the authority of the environmental protection agency.
+Other potential Republican candidates include representative Roger Marshall, who has voted against net neutrality, voted against reauthorizing the Violence Against Women Act, voted in favor of Trump’s national emergency over his racist border wall, and voted in favor of Trump’s ban of trans people from the military.
+He also supports repealing Obamacare, and reducing the authority of the EPA.

-There is also incumbent Kansas Attorney Derek Schmidt who said his office would fend a policy of withholding funding from Planned Parenthood, blocked a number of regulations proposed by the environmental protection agency, prevented same sex couples from changing names on state drivers licenses, receiving spousal health benefits, or filing state taxes as married couples, and supports stripping 32 million people of their healthcare.
+There is also incumbent Kansas Attorney Derek Schmidt who said his office would fend a policy of withholding funding from Planned Parenthood, blocked a number of regulations proposed by the EPA, prevented same sex couples from changing names on state drivers licenses, receiving spousal health benefits, or filing state taxes as married couples, and supports stripping 32 million people of their healthcare.

 And then there is former Secretary of State Kris Kobach who pushed the Obama birth certificate conspiracy theory, has written a Breitbart column where he falsely claims that immigrants are disproportionately criminals and cites white supremacist and holocaust denier Peter Gemma, and claimed that Hillary Clinton only won the popular vote because “millions of people who voted illegally.”